atk4/data/docs/quickstart.rst

     Object representing a connection to database.
 Linking your Business Model to a persistence allows you to load/save individual records as well as execute multi-record operations (Actions)

+    For developer, persistence should be a secondary concern, after all it is possible to switch from one persistence to another and compensate for the feature differences without major refactoring.

 DataSet (see :ref:`DataSet`)
     A set of physical records stored on your database server that correspond